MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/update-dpm-protection-agent.md

 ---
-description: This article describes how to update protection agents for both connected and non-connected client computers. ms.topic: article
+description: This article describes how to update protection agents for both connected and nonconnected client computers. ms.topic: article
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika